 Although we use mailing lists as the main communication channel, we also have regular "office hours" video calls.
 During these timeslots Jenkins GSoC org admins and mentors are available for any GSoC-related questions.
 Meetings are commonly recorded on-demand and posted here.

-Before the announcement of accepted projects, we will be using a weekly GSoC SIG meeting as the office hours slot.
+Before the announcement of accepted projects, we will be using a weekly GSoC SIG meeting on Wednesdays as the office hours slot.
 This meeting will be used for Q&A with students and mentors.
 You can add the office hours to your calendar when you visit the Jenkins event calendar.
 More slots may be added on-demand, e.g. for project-specific discussions.